SayehMafi/repo_Java/README.md

 # Chapter one Java
-each class is one exercise fromr chapter one of Java book by Daniel Liang
+each class is one exercise from chapter one of Java book by Daniel Liang!